 'Good morning Mr Belanger.
 I am afeard that my valuable time is expiring.
 Have you made your decision, concerning my generous offer?'
 He enquired.

 'Yes Sir Ainsworth.
 I have decided to accept your conditions', I answered.

-'Good, then let us enter the main hall to finalise the will, Mr. Belanger', he told me.
+'Good, then let us enter the main hall to finalise the will, Mr Belanger'.

-'Now, that arrangements of the will are finished, I can die in frith, and be rid of this damnable imprecation forever.
+'Now, that arrangements of the will are finished, I can die in peace and be rid of this damnable imprecation forever.
 I have never beguiled any man of a farthing.
 My only regret is that I am the last of the Ainsworth.
 With me will perish the noble strain of the Ainsworth name.
-I was not blest or bain to have a child to frover me when I waul—but perhaps it was better this way.
-How could I condemn with shild, a son to this unbearable and dysphoric curse he cannot eschew?
+I was not blest or bain to have a child to frover me when I waul-perhaps it was better this way.
+How could I condemn with guilt, a son to this unbearable and dysphoric curse he cannot eschew?
 I cannot tell you anymore-for they are nigh listening.
 Do you not hear them?
 They will be coming for me to take me.
-Soon, you will Mr. Belanger', Sir Ainsworth replied.
+Soon, you will know Mr Belanger', Sir Ainsworth replied.